Skip to contents

 #> [1] 22.6858

-However, in future scenarios, conditions are projected to become warmer, and temperatures may reach higher values.
+In contrast, in future scenarios, conditions are projected to become warmer.
 To illustrate this, let’s import environmental variables from one of the GCMs (ACCESS-CM2) under the future scenario SSP5-8.5 and examine the maximum temperature:

 future_ACCESS_CM2 <- rast(file.path(out_dir_future,